-This Archaeological Desk Based Assessment has been prepared by Dr Tudor Skinner, Consultant Archaeologist, and Dr Rebecca Aroon Enlander, Senior Archaeologist, WYG, on behalf of the South Gillingham Consortium as part of a Master Plan Framework produced on the assumption of multiple planning applications being submitted for the residential component of the Master Plan at the Gillingham Southern Extension.
-The development proposals are for a mixed scheme comprising residential and employment areas, a local centre and primary school, and associated access and hard and soft landscaping.
+This Archaeological Desk Based Assessment has been prepared by Martin Brown, Principal Archaeologist, and Dr Rebecca Aroon Enlander, Senior Archaeologist, WYG, on behalf of Welbeck Land, in support of planning applications being submitted in respect of the Gillingham Southern Extension.
+The development proposals are for a mixed scheme comprising residential and employment areas, and associated access and hard and soft landscaping.